lau175/SmartGridSimulator/README.md

 For example, with Anaconda C:\...\Anaconda3\envs\interdisc\lib\site-packages\mesa

-## Use
+## Run
-To use SGS, only two actions are required:
+To run SGS, only two actions are required:

 ###### a) Open Ganache and select the preferred workspace (with at least 81 accounts).
 ###### b) Open the terminal of the virtual enviroment and navigate to the *Agent* folder, then run the command